alexcw234/alexcw234.github.io/projects/feyanthology.md

 Fey Anthology is a Social Bookmarking web app that I have been working on as a side project.
 Social bookmarking services are centeralized web services where users can collect and share links to web documents.

-###Background Information
 People who participate in online forums (and similar) form online communities around common interests.
 Within these communities, however, many participants contribute to just one or a few topics amongst the set of topics covered by the site, essentially forming a collection of sub-communities.

 Fey Anthology is meant for online sub-communities with a very specific focus that nonetheless spans multiple media forms (eg. art/photography, stories/articles, videos, etc).
 Resources of interest to these subcommunities may be abundant, but are often spread across multiple sites and mixed in with other content that is only peripherally relevant.
+Insufficient specificty of search features can make finding resources difficult and sometimes (especially when the site features infinite scrolling) even *annoying* to access.

 Laravel, AngularJS, and Postgresql.